President Of TrainSmart, Inc.

 In response to my email saying I was confused, they responded by saying,

 “All you have to do with this is line the marks on this second piece to the previously painted portion already on the wall from the first piece.”

 They ended their email with a standard phrase.
-They said they hoped they answered my question and not to hesitate to reach out with other questions.
+They said they hoped they answered my question and did not hesitate to reach out with other questions.
 In reading their email, I focused on the word “other.”
 I interpreted it as far as they were concerned, the current conversation was over, time to move on.
 I did not feel taken care of.
 I was still unsure about how to use their product.

-If that customer service rep was steeped in the philosophy that their job was to listen, be kind and take care of me, how might they have responded?
+If that customer service rep was steeped in the philosophy that their job was to listen, be kind, and take care of me, how might they have responded?